Longview Personal Injury Lawyers You Can Trust Serving WA

 Longview, Washington sits on the edge of Cowlitz County at the junction of the Cowlitz River and the Columbia River.
-Fortunately, its population of 37,000 is enough to rescue it from the doldrums of small-town life while avoiding the traffic, crime, and urban blight that are so common in big cities.
+Fortunately, its population of 37,000 is enough to rescue it from the doldrums of small-town life while avoiding the traffic, crime, and urban blight that is so common in big cities.

 Longview residents celebrate their local heritage through activities such as the Squirrel Fest summer festival (which began with the construction of the town’s unique Nutty Narrows squirrel bridge on Olympia Way), the Longview Grand Prix Criterium bicycle race, and regular performances at the Stageworks Northwest Theatre.
 With all of this, it is easy to forget that Longview is no more immune than any other place is to hidden dangers that can strike without warning.

 Longview is geographically connected to the rest of the country through SR 4, SR 432, and the Lewis and Clark Bridge (a.k.a. the Longview Bridge) across the Columbia River.
 Unfortunately, State Route 4 and State Route 432 have a tendency to become congested with high-speed traffic during certain periods, and the asphalt can be an unforgiving place to try to steer your way out of a dangerous traffic situation.
 When a serious accident happens in Longview, it is usually an auto accident, although many other types of activities can pose equivalent risks.
+Contact our local and highly experienced Longview personal injury lawyers to get the legal representation you need.

 Frequently Asked Questions (FAQs)